Healthcare UX

 4. Clarity Over Complexity During the Visit

-Patients often walk out of outpatient visits with more questions than answers.
+Patients often walk out of outpatient visits with more questions than answers, especially those dealing with chronic diseases.
 We can do better.
+Design tools that:

 • Summarize visits in plain English